tony-ross/spring-boot-netflix/README.md

 # 🎬 Netflix-Style Federated GraphQL Microservices

+I was feeling inspired after watching Paul Bakker - Java Champion & Staff Software Engineer (Netflix) at JavaOne 2025 (CA, March 2025).
+He provided great insights into the new garbage collectors like generational ZGC, Virtual Threads, his view on native images.

-A comprehensive implementation of Netflix's microservices architecture patterns using Spring Boot 3, demonstrating the evolution from monolith to federated GraphQL microservices.
+So here is my take on the Neflix microservices architecture patterns using Spring Boot 3, demonstrating the evolution from monolith to federated GraphQL microservices.

 ## 📋 Project Overview